The submission should be organized as follows:

 Do not attach any appendices.
 They will not be forwarded to reviewers.
 Applications that do not adhere to these instructions will be returned without review.

-A new application deadline is December 31, 2017.
-Each application must be submitted to Marilyn Flack, executive director of the AAMI Foundation, at email@example.com.
+A new application deadline is December 31, 2018.
+Each application must be submitted to Christine V. Emery, PhD, executive director of the AAMI Foundation, at email@example.com.